PLCnext/CSharpExamples/PLCnext_CSharpExamples/02_Any/Any.md

 But if you want an input to be of data type  `DWORD`, which is `uint` in C#, the `DataType("DWORD")` attribute is needed.
 For `ANY` parameters, the `DataType()` attribute must always be used.
-For more information on data type mapping, read the [Readme.txt](../Readme.txt), available in every Visual Studio C# PLCnext project.
+For more information on data type mapping, read the "Readme.txt", available in every Visual Studio C# PLCnext project.

 ```cs